mantisbt-plugins/ProjectPages/README.md

 ## Usage

-The project_id is set to the project_id that the link is to be displayed for.
-It may be `-1` to indicate all projects except for the "All Projects" view itself, and `-2` to indicate all projects, inculding the "All Projects" view.
+The project_id is set to the project_id that the link is to be displayed for, where:

+- `0` is the `All Projects` project
+- `-1` is all projects except for the `All Projects` project
+- `-2` is all projects

+Note that the keyword `project_name` in the URL text is replaced with the currently loaded MantisBT project's name.

 Example config_inc.php entry using ProjectPages plugin (and the IFramed plugin):